nejus/Carrier.js/README.md

     onComplete:function(e){}
 });
 ```
 ...
-And in the HTM:
+And in the HTML:

 ```html
 <div id="picture" class="carrier">